 • Logistic Regression

 These classification models can be used for binary or multi-class tasks.
-For example, a classifier can predict whether a piece of equipment will fail within a certain time frame based on sensor data and historical failure pattern records.
+For example, a classifier can predict whether a piece of equipment will fail within a given time frame based on sensor data and historical failure patterns.

-Supervised learning is quite popular in other industries as well, like Predictive Analytics in Retail, where it is used for tasks such as demand forecasting, customer segmentation, and personalized recommendation systems.
+Supervised learning is widely used in other industries as well, for example, in predictive analytics for retail, where it is applied to tasks such as demand forecasting, customer segmentation, and personalized recommendation systems.
 Retailers leverage supervised learning to predict customer purchasing behavior based on historical transaction data and demographics.

 Unsupervised Learning